-3.B) TDS CREDITS IN THE HANDS OF DEDUCTEES
+5. TDS CREDITS IN THE HANDS OF DEDUCTEES

-The endeavour of tax department to introduce paperless TDS Certificates are yet to achieve its desired goal, as there are mismanaging of data between TDS Certificates issued by -: 9:- deductors, TDS statement uploaded CONTIN system and bank payment details, PAN Nos. of the deductees.
-In every mismanage cases PAN wise deductee ledger does not show TDS credits.
-In all such cases deductees are most sufferer where the default lies in majority of the cases either in the hands of deductors or in the hands of bankers or in the CONTIN system itself.
+The endeavor of tax department to introduce paperless TDS Certificates are yet to achieve its desired goal, as there are mismatch of data between TDS Certificates issued by Deductors, TDS statements uploaded on TIN system and bank payment details, PAN Nos. of the deductees.
+In every mismatch case, PAN wise deductee ledger does not show full TDS credits.
+In all such cases deductees are most sufferers, where the default lies in majority of the cases either in the hands of deductors or in the hands of bankers or in the TIN system itself.

-In view of the above chaotic situation, it is suggested that so long the CONTIN and TDS system is not full proof, TDS Certificates issued by the deductors which are furnished by the deductees in the tax assessment should be given due cognizance and refund claims based on such TDS Certificates submitted in original in the office of the Assessing Officers should be disposed off on a time frame basis to remove tax payers grievance.
+In view of the current chaotic situation, it is suggested that so long the TIN and TDS systems are not full proof, TDS Certificates issued by the deductors, which are furnished by the deductees in the tax assessment, should be given due cognizance and refund claims based on such TDS Certificates submitted in original in the office of the Assessing Officers should be disposed off on a time frame basis to remove tax payers grievance.